universe-7/camera-log/_posts/2018-03-26-windhover-heatshimmer.md

 # notes in general

+_Just saw Kenny has a girlfriend_

+_Are you there?_

+Before I could respond,

-- texted Phong about Kenny's girlfriend. _Are you there?_ followed quickly by _I'm driving over_.
+_I'm driving over_.

+_Light is a little harsh but i never saw him with his girlfriend_

 Unfortunately I missed him - a half hour passed and the lady flew off.
 I think...

+_I think Kenny's girlfriend took off.
+Southwest, over the water..._

+_Oh no_

+Kestrel hopping from Floyd Bennett Field to Salt Marsh Nature Trail.

+Saw that Kenny at Salt Marsh has a girlfriend now (saw them perform coitus _four_ times).
+It wasn't an incredibly hot day but the sun was shining down hard, creating heat shimmer low to the ground.

 # notes in detail